 Is Pad Thai Made with Peanut Butter?

-Commercial peanut butter is not a common ingredient in Pad Thai.
+Commercial peanut butter is not a typical ingredient in Pad Thai.
 However, it’s very common to add chopped peanuts for texture and flavor.

 If you want to add peanut butter to the sauce, go for it!
 A tablespoon added to the sauce would be delicious.
 When I think of peanut butter and noodles together, I picture a dish that's not as sweet and tart as Pad Thai - something more like these Thai Peanut Noodles.